Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 By “a crisis of knowing,” I mean this: we no longer share a reliable way to tell what’s true, who to trust, or when our own certainty is misleading, so we retreat into familiar ways of understanding—religious, scientific, or cultural—and we inherit their blind spots instead of letting reality inform us.

 I thought I knew what was happening on that street corner years ago, but the stranger beside me knew better.
 He literally had a higher perspective.
-The take-away isn’t only that perspective matters.
-It’s also that we make unconscious assumptions, and wakening to these blind spots can profoundly impact our lives.
+The lesson isn’t only that perspective matters.
+It’s that unseen assumptions shape our lives every day, and learning to recognize them can change how we think, choose, and live.

 Sent by email.
 Unsubscribe anytime.